-xiv.
+xv.
 Overheads and Support Services

 The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code of Practice 2017/18.
-The total absorption costing principle is used - the full cost of overheads and support services are shared between users in proportion to the benefits received, with the exception of:
+The total absorption costing principle is used - the full cost of overheads and support services are shared between users in proportion to the benefits received.